SodaMtnDew/MsShellcodeDev-Revision1/README.md

 # MsShellcodeDev - Revision 1

 The toolset that could help turning C programmers to Shellcode developers.
-(Under Updating)
+(Under Updating)To test all programs of MsShellcodeDev-Revision1, Visual Studio 2026 on Windows 11 Arm64 is recommeded since on WoA, all x86, x64 & arm64 PE files could be executed.

 For demonstration video, plesae click on the snapshot image & download the MP4 to play.